INFORMATION FOR POLICYMAKERS

 Since 2000, electric generators that primarily combust natural gas increased from less than 50% to more than 60% of the generating capacity in the state.
 That transition towards natural gas contributed to the complete phase-out of coal-fired generating capacity from the grid during this time frame.

-Fossil fuel costs have risen dramatically due to economic factors rooted in the pandemic and amplified by the Russian invasion of Ukraine, among other factors.
-Spiking global demand for fossil fuels, lagging supply, and global instability caused by war, have combined to bring fossil fuel prices to historic high levels.
+Fossil fuel costs fluctuate due to economic factors such as global demand for fossil fuels, inflation, lagging supply, and global instability caused by war.
 While consumers might expect these conditions to impact the cost of gasoline, many have been surprised by the degree to which these fossil fuel prices find their way into electricity bills as well.

 That’s because the power grid does not operate in isolation.
 The competitive wholesale electricity markets in New York are heavily influenced by national and global fossil fuel markets.
 The same economic and geopolitical factors that are causing volatility in oil and natural gas markets nationally and globally ultimately affect wholesale electricity markets as well.
 These conditions impact the costs to produce electricity, which ultimately are reflected in wholesale electricity prices and in supply charges seen in consumer bills.